dice-group/dice-embeddings/README.md

 wget https://hobbitdata.informatik.uni-leipzig.de/KG/KGs.zip
 unzip KGs.zip
-pytest -p no:warnings -x # it takes circa 15 minutes pytest -p no:warnings --lf # run only the last one pytest -p no:warnings --ff # to run the failures first and then the rest of the tests.
+pytest -p no:warnings -x # it takes circa 15 minutes pytest -p no:warnings --lf # run only the last failed test pytest -p no:warnings --ff # to run the failures first and then the rest of the tests.
 ```
 ## Pre-trained Models